Mauro Fiore: Early life

-He was born in Marzi, Calabria and moved to the US with his family in 1971.
+Fiore was born in Marzi, Calabria and moved to the US with his family in 1971.
 He attended Palatine High School in Palatine, Illinois, and graduated in 1982.
-He started off pursuing a career in sociology but was captivated by photography and art.
+He started out pursuing a career in sociology but was captivated by photography and art.
 He went on to receive his B.A. from Columbia College Chicago in 1987 and moved to Los Angeles to jumpstart his career.
+He graduated from the AFI Conservatory, where he met cinematographers Janusz Kamiński and Phedon Papamichael.